Why Do I Always Put on Weight in the Winter?

 With obesity gaining momentum, scientists are getting closer to understanding how the disease progresses, providing clues for future treatments.

-Another clue to how obesity worksIn one study published in the journal Cell Metabolism, researchers examined the hormone leptin and how a resistance to it can develop.
+Another clue into how obesity worksIn one study published in the journal Cell Metabolism, researchers examined the hormone leptin and how a resistance to it can develop.
 Leptin is a key hormone in the cause of obesity.

 Lead author Professor Tony Tiganis, of the Monash Obesity and Diabetes Institute and Monash University’s Department of Biochemistry and Molecular Biology, said our bodies produce leptin in response to increasing fat deposits.